awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 **Note**
 If you require your Envoy stats or tracing to use a different name, you can override the `node.cluster` value that is set by `APPMESH_VIRTUAL_NODE_NAME` with the `APPMESH_VIRTUAL_NODE_CLUSTER` environment variable\.

-## Creating a Virtual Node<a name="vn-create-virtual-node"></a>
+## Creating a virtual node<a name="vn-create-virtual-node"></a>

-To create a virtual node using the AWS Management Console, complete the following steps\.
  To create a virtual node using the AWS CLI version 1\.18\.16 or higher, see the example in the AWS CLI reference for the [create\-virtual\-node](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-node.html) command\.

+**To create a virtual node using the AWS Management Console**

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.